-Social science is an academic discipline which studies the society.
-It is also concerned with relationships among people within the society and how the world is influenced by people’s behavior.
-It studies people who live together; their customs, traditions.
+Social science is an academic discipline that examines society.
+It is also concerned with relationships among people within the community and how people’s behavior influences the world.
+It examines people who live together, their customs, traditions.
 The word ‘social science’ was given by William Thompson in the year 1824.

-Anthropology – Anthropology is the science of human or the study of human.
+Anthropology – Anthropology is the science of humans or the study of humans.
 Anthropology draws knowledge from social sciences to understand the complexity of cultures.
 It examines how people live in a particular geographical area and how the area is governed or organized.
-It studies the similarity and differences among and within the societies including nationality, gender, class, race etc. social anthropology is concerned with agriculture, environment, ecology etc. anthropology is based on 4 pillars linguistic anthropology, socio cultural anthropology, physical anthropology and archeology.
+It studies the similarity and differences among and within the societies, including nationality, gender, class, race, etc. Social anthropology is concerned with agriculture, environment, ecology, etc. anthropology is based on four pillars linguistic anthropology, socio-cultural anthropology, physical anthropology, and archeology.

-Economics – Economics is basically the study of wealth, production, distribution and consumption.
-Economics is also concerned with how people interact with market to accomplish certain goals.
+Economics – Economics is the study of wealth, production, distribution, and consumption.
+Economics is also concerned with how people interact with the market to accomplish specific goals.
 Studying economics can describe various aspects of a country’s economy.
 Economics has two branches microeconomics and macroeconomics.
-Microeconomics studies the smaller units of an economy like actions of individuals, dynamics between buyers and sellers, firms, industries etc. macroeconomics focuses on the larger units of an economy like economic aspects of the whole country or international markets etc.
+Microeconomics examines the smaller units of an economy like individuals’ actions, dynamics between buyers and sellers, firms, industries, etc. However, macroeconomics focuses on the larger branches of an economy like economic aspects of the whole country or international markets.

-Geography – Geography is the study of places, earth, atmosphere, geographical areas, inhabitants etc. it is broadly split into two human geography and physical geography.
-The former is the study of human networks on earth’s surface which includes health, transportation, cultural geography etc. the latter is the study of earth’s climate, atmosphere, seasons, landforms, soils, oceans, vegetation etc. social geography, geometrics, regional geography, political geography, urban geography, population geography, cultural geography, hydrology, oceanology, landscape ecology, glaciology, biogeography, climatology etc are the other divisions of geography.
+Geography – Geography is the study of places, earth, atmosphere, geographical areas, inhabitants, etc..
+It is split into two, which are human geography and physical geography.
+The former is studying human networks on the earth’s surface, which includes health, transportation, cultural geography, etc. The latter study of earth’s climate, atmosphere, seasons, landforms, soils, oceans, vegetation, etc. social geography, geometrics.
+Including regional geography, political geography, urban geography, population geography, cultural geography, hydrology, oceanology, landscape ecology, glaciology, biogeography, climatology, etc. are the other geography divisions.

-History – History is basically the study of past events.
+History – History is the study of past events.
 It is an attempt to understand the lives of people in the past.
-Historians study the writings and artifacts that have survived to know the real picture of life in past.
-The basic sources of historical evidences include buildings, roads, artworks, written evidences, tools etc. history is a complex and sometimes controversial subject.
-The methods used in the study include corroboration, prosopography, historical revisionism etc.
+Historians study the writings and artifacts that have survived to know the real picture of life in the past.
+The primary sources of historical evidence include buildings, roads, artworks, written proofs, tools, etc. History is a complex and sometimes controversial subject.
+The methods used in the study include corroboration, prosopography, historical revisionism, etc.

-Law – Law are rules and standards that administer all aspects of society and are based on norms that are accepted by the community.
-Law regulates the government of a state, conduct of individual and relationship between individuals and government.
-There are different types of law which include criminal law, civil law, family law, constitutional law, international law, religious law etc.
+Law – laws are rules and standards that administer all aspects of society and are based on the community’s norms.
+Law regulates the government of a state, individuals’ conduct, and the relationship between individuals and government.
+There are different law types, including criminal law, civil law, family law, constitutional law, international law, religious law, etc.

-Political science – Political science basically deals with the systems of government and theory and practice of government.
-Political also analysis the political systems.
-We also gather the study of rights, law, democracy and authority etc. political science includes subfields like political theory, political philosophy, political economy, national systems, direct democracy, foreign policy, public administration, international laws, policies etc. classical political philosophy, structuralism, behaviorism, realism, pluralism are some of the philosophies used in political science.
+Political science – Political science deals with the systems of government and the theory and practice of government.
+Political also analysis the political methods.
+We also gather the study of rights, law, democracy, and authority, etc. Political science includes subfields like political theory, political philosophy, political economy, national systems, direct democracy, foreign policy, public administration, international laws, policies, etc. Including classical political philosophy, structuralism, behaviorism, realism, pluralism are some of the philosophies used in political science.

-Psychology – Psychology in the study of behavior and mental processes.
-Behavior includes our overt actions and reactions such as facial expressions, talking, movement etc. mental processes refer to all covert activities of our mind like thinking, feeling, remembering etc. It studies the human mind and its functions.
-It looks at the factors that affect ones behavior.
-Psychology includes many subfields like clinical psychology, social psychology, sports, development psychology, clinical-nuero psychology, abnormal psychology, cognitive psychology, counseling psychology, educational psychology etc.
+Psychology – Psychology is the study of behavior and mental processes.
+Behavior includes our overt actions and reactions such as facial expressions, talking, movement, etc. cognitive processes refer to our minds’ covert activities like thinking, feeling, remembering, etc. It studies the human mind and its functions.
+It looks at the factors that affect one’s behavior.
+Psychology includes many subfields like clinical psychology, social psychology, sports, development psychology, clinical-neuro psychology, abnormal psychology, cognitive psychology, counseling psychology, educational psychology, etc.

-Sociology – Sociology is the study of society, human relations and institutions.
+Sociology – Sociology is the study of society, human relations, and institutions.
 Subject matter ranges from family to state and crime to religion.
-It also studies the different races, social classes, culture, beliefs etc. sociology investigates consequences of racial differences, gender identity, conflicts, religious faiths etc. and also examines law, prejudice, discrimination, urban and rural communities, poverty etc. sociology also studies economic development, population growth, war, migration etc. methods used in the study include research, case studies, surveys, interviewing, observation etc. clinical sociology, art sociology, business sociology, urban sociology, rural sociology, political sociology etc. are the various subfields of sociology.
+It also studies the different races, social classes, cultures, beliefs, etc. Sociology investigates the consequences of racial differences, gender identity, conflicts, religious faiths, etc. And examines the law, prejudice, discrimination, urban and rural communities, poverty, etc. Sociology also studies economic development, population growth, war, migration, etc. methods used in the study include research, case studies, surveys, interviewing, observation, etc. Clinical sociology, art sociology, business sociology, urban sociology, rural sociology, political sociology, etc. are the various sociology subfields.

-Civics – Civics is the study of citizens, their rights, duties, privileges and obligations.
-It also deals with the study of government, civil code and civil law and civic affairs.
+Civics – Civics is the study of citizens, their rights, duties, privileges, and obligations.
+It also deals with the task of government, civil code and civil law, and civic affairs.

 Environmental studies – It is the study of human interactions with the environment.
-It studies the relationship between natural environment and artificial / built environment.
-It helps people address the environmental problems by learning its causes, effects and possible solutions.
+It studies the relationship between the natural environment and artificial / built environment.
+It helps people address environmental problems by learning their causes, effects, and possible solutions.

-Archeology – Archeology is the study of the past using material remains of our ancestors and the possessions they left behind.
-Archeologists discover sites and uncover evidences by evacuation.
-The materials are conserved and studied carefully in order to know how people lived and died in the past.
+Archeology – Archeology is the past study using the material remains of our ancestors and the possessions they left behind.
+Archeologists discover sites and uncover evidence by evacuation.
+The materials are conserved and studied carefully to know how people lived and died in the past.
 Archeologists usually draw or photograph the artifacts to make a visual record.
-Then they carefully measure the size, shape, color and ages of the artifacts.
-This helps them relate different objects and sites.
+Then they carefully measure the size, shape, color, and ages of the artifacts.
+This helps them relate to different objects and sites.